-- a.
-"FILTER INCL" shows in the display, along with "NO" or "YES" - b.
-Press and release $\bigcirc$ $\bigcirc$ to "YES" if that product is to be included in the filter count, or "NO" if it is not.
+b.
+Press and release $\nabla$ $\triangle$ to "YES" if that product is to be included in the filter count, or "NO" if it is not.

-Copy/Erase Pre-set Products
+Copy/Erase Preset Products

 Products and their setpoints can be copied from one menu location on the controller to another location, preset the controls to factory settings, or erase products and all their values.